-The University of Kansas Central File Storage (CFS) Service provides high-performance, easily accessible file sharing services for all faculty, staff, GTAs and GRAs, who receive 10 gigabytes of private home directory space at no charge.
+KU's Central File Storage Service (CFS) provides high-performance, easily accessible file sharing services for all faculty, staff, GTAs and GRAs, who receive 10 gigabytes of private home directory space at no charge.
 These home directories are intended for individual use only, and permissions cannot be manipulated to allow anyone to access other than the individual user.

-Please contact your Technical Liaison or technical support staff for information about accessing your personal storage space.
+Please contact your Technology Support Staff for information about accessing your personal storage space.
 If you have additional questions, please contact the KU IT Customer Service Center at 785-864-8080 or firstname.lastname@example.org.

 If you are looking for a solution for group or departmental collaboration, please check out the KU Central File Storage Service for Groups.

 Suggested Uses of Personal File Storage via Central File Storage